Terms and Conditions of Service

 G. WORK DONE ON MEMBER’S ELECTRICAL FACILITIES PROHIBITED

-No employee of the Cooperative shall do any house wiring, installation of electric facilities or any other work related to house wiring or installation on the premises of a member of the Cooperative or any other individual unless the employee is instructed by his supervisor to do so and that he is compensated for this work by the Cooperative.
+No employee of the Cooperative shall do any house wiring, installation of electric facilities or any other work related to house wiring or installation on the premises of a member of the Cooperative or any other individual unless the employee is instructed by their supervisor to do so and they are compensated for this work by the Cooperative.
 This type of work will not be done during off duty hours by an employee.

 H. POINT OF DELIVERY